SergeyStroganoff/SergeyStroganoff/README.md

 - 👋 Hi, I’m @SergeyStroganoff and I'm from Russia, Tver.
-- 👀 I’m interested in IT
+- 👀 I’m interested in JAVA
-- 🌱 I’m currently learning Java

 <!---